 Enjoy our boat ride in the video below!

-Early next morning we headed north to visit Miami’s more laid back neighbor, Fort Lauderdale.
+Early next morning we headed north on our Florida road trip to visit Miami’s more laid back neighbor, Fort Lauderdale.
 It all started with a healthy breakfast at Fresh First, the first 100% gluten free eatery and juicery in Fort Lauderdale.

 After a good start we headed north, cruising along the lovely board walk of Fort Lauderdale, making a stop to have a walk on the long and wide beach.

-Our final destination, West Palm Beach, was yet another world.
+Our final destination on our Florida Road Trip, West Palm Beach, was yet another world.

 Just imagine living in a house like this…:)!